siddhss5/website-tufte/index.md

 Nowadays, I like to [run competitively](https://www.athlinks.com/athletes/130400313).
 I captained the CMU squash team, and played tennis and badminton for IIT Madras.

 To learn more about my work, visit my [lab](https://personalrobotics.cs.washington.edu/), watch our [robot videos](https://personalrobotics.cs.washington.edu/videos/), or listen to my seminars on [Human-Robot Interaction at Georgia Tech](https://mediaspace.gatech.edu/media/Physics-based+Manipulation+with+and+Around+People+-+Siddhartha+Srinivasa/), [Physics-Based Manipulation at Harvard](https://video.seas.harvard.edu/media/%5BCS%5D+2016-09-15+Siddhartha+Srinivasa/1_a0a0amln/13151421), or my farewell seminar at [CMU](https://www.youtube.com/watch?v=--PIIkzufaQ).
+Or, you can watch me being interviewed by kids about [robots](https://www.youtube.com/watch?v=MAK3mVQwHU0)!